pyjamabrah/pyjamabrah/content/products/embedded-engineering/index.md

           a: "Yes.
 We can offer a discount on the yearly subscription.
 Please reach us at support@pyjamabrah.com and be sure to include the details of your past investment.
 We will work on a custom discount for you."
           open: "open"
 ---

+**Important:** Planned courses are not yet ready for learners and will be added as the current recording concludes.

 # The Philosophy behind the courses?